Rudxain/RX-wiki/README.md

 This is a mixed-language hybrid between encyclopedia, dictionary, and glossary.

 ## Purposes
-- Define made-up words (dictionary)
+- Define my made-up words (dictionary)
 - Disambiguate acronyms (glossary)
 - Explain objects/concepts in-depth (encyclopedia).

 It has all the features you'd expect from such a hybrid, except a search-engine, I'm sorry :(

-## Why?
-I created this Wiki because I'm tired of clarifying stuff for people that aren't in "my circle", so now I can simply refer to any article here to delegate the job of explaining something.

 ## Disclaimer
 This **isn't [UD](https://urbandictionary.com), nor a Fandom/Wikia competitor.** This is *its own thing*.

 The only allowed articles here, are the ones that explain stuff about me or my content (any multi-media, including text and programs).
-I don't have time nor cognitive-bandwidth to deal with 3rd-party (or [BP](wiki/Broad-party.md) terms.
+I don't have time nor cognitive-bandwidth to deal with 3rd-party/[BP](wiki/Broad-party.md) terms.

 ## CONTRIBUTING
 **DON'T** 🗿